RAJ06-C/C_language/basics/control_statements/control_statements.md

 ## NESTED IF ELSE IN C

 *A nested if in C is an if statement that is the target of another if statement.
 Nested if statements mean an if statement inside another if statement.
-Yes, C allow us to nested if statements within if statements, i.e, we can place an if statement inside another if statement*
+Yes, C allows us to nested if statements within if statements, i.e, we can place an if statement inside another if statement*

 - syntax
 ```